Fløibanen: Commercial

 The line is owned and operated by Fløibanen AS.
 As of 2023, the company had some 100 employees, of whom 36 were full time, and 473 shareholders.
 The largest shareholders were the City of Bergen (47.6%) and GC Rieber (13.67%).
 The company's office is located at Fløyen.

 The line runs every day from early morning to late evening.
 In the early morning and late evening, departures are half-hourly, increasing to quarter-hourly during the day and more frequently at times of high demand.
 Some journeys run non-stop.
 Depending on speed and stops, the journey can take from 3 min to 8 minutes, and at its maximum capacity the line can carry 1,530 passengers per hour.

 The line has a staffed ticket office at its lower terminus, and self-service ticket machines at all stops.
-Tickets can also be bought online, and either printed out or presented on a mobile device screen.
+Tickets can also be bought online, and either printed or presented on a mobile device screen.
 Ticket barriers are in place at all stations, and tickets must be optically scanned to gain access to the platforms.